Getting Started on Your Nanny Search

 that you have for a nanny and draft your job description.
 Only when you understand

-Before you your nanny position and start interviewing candidates, there are a few
+Before you post your nanny position and start interviewing candidates, there are a few

 things to consider: